liamross/duck-stack/README.md

 └── index.js
 ```

-For a template set up to use new-ducks structure, see my [redux boilerplate](https://github.com/liamross/redux-boiler-lint) with linting.
-Additionally, see the new-ducks template folder in this project.
+For a template set up to use duck-stack structure, see my [redux boilerplate](https://github.com/liamross/redux-boiler-lint) with linting.
+Additionally, see the duck-stack template folder in this project.

 ---